Tanker (ship)

 A tanker (or tank ship or tankship) is a ship designed to transport or store liquids or gases in bulk.
 Major types of tanker ship include the oil tanker (or petroleum tanker), the chemical tanker, cargo ships, and a gas carrier.
-Tankers also carry commodities such as vegetable oils, molasses and wine.
+Tankers also carry commodities such as vegetable oils, citrus juice, molasses, and wine.

 In the United States Navy and Military Sealift Command, a tanker used to refuel other ships is called an oiler (or replenishment oiler if it can also supply dry stores) but many other navies use the terms tanker and replenishment tanker.

 Tankers were first developed in the late 19th century as iron and steel hulls and pumping systems were developed.
 As of 2005, there were just over 4,000 tankers and supertankers or greater operating worldwide.

 Description

 Tankers can range in size of capacity from several hundred tons, which includes vessels for servicing small harbours and coastal settlements, to several hundred thousand tons, for long-range haulage.
 Besides ocean- or seagoing tankers there are also specialized inland-waterway tankers which operate on rivers and canals with an average cargo capacity up to some thousand tons.
 A wide range of products are carried by tankers, including: